To the untrained eye a PVC pooltoy looks like a real packraft. Until you paddle one.

-A few years ago I persuaded various paddling chums to buy cheap PVC pool toys.
-If I’d known these boats were around earlier, they’re something I may have tried myself before buying my first Alpacka.
-Check out my posts on the Intex SeaHawk 1 and 2 dinghies on rivers and sea here, here and here plus here and also here.
+Several years ago I persuaded various paddling chums to buy cheap PVC pool toys.
+If I’d known these boats were around earlier, they’re something I may have tried myself before buying my first crazy-expensive Alpacka.
+Check out my posts on the Intex SeaHawk 1 and 2 dinghies on rivers and sea here, <a style="color:#000000;" title="Packraft surfing – Intex vs Alpacka here and here plus <a style="color:#000000;" title="Packrafting the Fitzroy 1 here and also here.

-To the untrained eye a PVC dinghy looks a lot like a real packraft – until you paddle one that is.
+To the untrained eye a PVC pooltoy looks a lot like a real packraft – until you paddle one.
 For the money spent there’s little to lose, although there’s much to be lost when the thing develops a leak as you cross the Solway Firth or have it rupture while glancing off a blunt twig.

+A proper packraft is like a tent or tarp; plastic coating on a woven fabric core like a tent or cag.
+The woven core stops it stretching as you inflate it and so makes it firm; the coating stops it leaking.
+A slackraft will always be a mushy, under-inflated blob.
 That, and the excessively wide hull that’s actually designed and shaped for rowing (above left) are the main flaws.
-For paddling you have to propel the boat ‘backwards’ with the squared-off stern pointing forward (left), because the additional paddler’s buoyancy is designed into the rounded bow (much as the pointy ‘fastback’ Alpackas design it into the stern).
+For kayak-style paddling you effectively propel the boat ‘backwards’ with the squared-off stern pointing forward (left), because the additional paddler’s buoyancy is designed into the rounded bow (much as the ‘fastback’ Alpackas design it into the stern).
 You can sit at- or on the stern of a pool toy (we’ve tried all ways – see video below), but there’s little draught there.
 Depending on your weight, you may swamp the boat.

 Paddling stern first doesn’t help, but another reason these boats paddle slowly is because they’re limp and over-wide – typically achieving 60% of a new-shape Alpacka’s top speed as we found in the Kimberley (3kph v 5kph) see the video above.
 Width means stability, safety and wholesome family fun.
 Most buyers of these kind of boats don’t give a toss about speed as the idea of day-long paddles, let alone overnight touring is patently absurd.

 Still, there must be something that fills the gap between these disposable toys and a £700 Alpacka.
-I suppose some of the very light single-coated nylon crossrafts listed here from $200 might do.
+Well there are cheaper packrafts now and some of the very light single-coated nylon crossrafts listed here might do.
 But they still have a poor reputation for durability and are more fun to carry than paddle.
-Certainly the PU-coated nylon seats on my Alpackas have failed through bad seals or at the valve.

-Then one day I got an email from Narwhal showing me how he’d cut off the outer chamber of his £32 Sevy Super Caravelle to get a much lighter, noticeably narrower and more roll-up compact boat.
+Then I got an email from Narwhal showing me how he’d cut off the outer chamber of his £32 Sevy Super Caravelle to get a much lighter, noticeably narrower and more roll-up compact boat.
 The squared-off stern stern is reduced too.
-I’m sure you could do the same to an Intex or similar.
+I’m sure you could do the same to an Intex or similar

-Once peeled of its excess, suddenly Narwhal’s bloat acquired proportions one could do business with, even at the cost of a little buoyancy.
+Once peeled of its excess (left), suddenly Narwhal’s bloat acquired proportions one could do business with, even at the cost of a little buoyancy.
 Like most people, he’s 15-kilos lighter than me, but his pack in the photos was a deliberately heavy 25kg which is 10kg more than you’d carry in the field, even in winter.
 And a great side benefit is you get to lose all those naff pool-toy graphics and branding!
 That alone is worth at least £29.95 inc. VAT.
+As Narwhal explains: